Informo/specs/content/information-distribution/source.md

 ### Example

-Considering the example of an example website publishing news only in English, and registering itself as a source with the Matrix user id `@acmenews:example.com`, and not registering any sub-source, the `lang` object would look like this:
+Let's consider the example of an example website publishing news only in English, and registering itself as a source with the Matrix user id `@acmenews:example.com`, and not registering any sub-source, the `lang` object would look like this: